Payroll Interview Questions Job Candidates Should Be Ready to Answer

 An employee is angry because payroll made a deduction error on their paycheck.
 What are your next steps?

 The intent is to uncover your conflict resolution abilities, so it’s important to come up with steps likely to result in positive outcomes.
 Explain, for example, how you first made sure you remained calm while listening to the angry employee, then apologized for the paycheck error, promising that the issue would be promptly corrected.
-Finally, relate the steps you took to accomplish the correction along with your efforts to prevent the error from happening again.
+Finally, relate the steps you took to accomplish the correction and your efforts to prevent the error from happening again.

 During a payroll audit, you discover an error a coworker made.
 What are your next steps?